erik73/repository-edge/roundcube/DOCS.md

 http or https: 2665

-Is is possible to change these in the Network section of the configuration.
+Is is possible to change this in the Network section of the configuration.

 If you are brave, you may want to expose Roundcube to the Internet by forwarding port 2665 in your router.
 Don´t even consider this unless you have enabled SSL!